pbosetti/mads_plugin/README.md

 # HTTPS Client Certificates

 To connect with the Siemens Edge device, we need a SSL client certificate.
-To configure it, follo the next steps:
+To configure it, follow the next steps:

 1. on the Siemens Edge miniweb interface, create a new certificate in .p12 format (if it is not exsiting yet)
-2. download the certificarte in this project root folder: when exporting, check the "Export key" option and give a passphrase
+2. download the certificate in this project root folder: when exporting, check the "Export key" option and give a passphrase
 3. now the encripted certificate must be extracted in two separate files: the certificate itself and the private key.
 To do so, run the following commands (which will ask you the same passphrase used in the previous step):

 ```bash